-Note on Section 8.e., Meetings:
+Commentary on Section 8.E., Meetings:

-The Joint Planning Act does not require that the Joint Commission to meet a minimum of four times per year, but the Michigan Planning Act requires that of other planning commissions and those "duties" under the MPEA are transferred to the Joint Commission by MCL 125.137. otherwise, the secretary shall send written notice of a special meeting to Joint Commission members not less than 48 hours before the meeting.
+The Joint Planning Act does not require that the Joint Commission to meet a minimum of four times per year, but the Michigan Planning Act requires that of other planning commissions and those "duties" under the MPEA are transferred to the Joint Commission by MCL 125.137.
+[End of commentary]

-- f.
-Open Meetings Act.
+- F. Open Meetings Act.
 The business that the Joint Commission may perform shall be conducted at public meetings held in compliance with the Open Meetings Act, 1976 PA 267, MCL 15.261 to 15.275.
-Public notice of the time, date, and place of a regular or special meeting shall be given in the manner required by that act. - g.
-Freedom of Information Act.
+Public notice of the time, date, and place of a regular or special meeting shall be given in the manner required by that act. - G. Freedom of Information Act.
 A document prepared, owned, used, in the possession of, or retained by the Joint Commission and any staff members in the performance of an official function shall be made available to the public in compliance with the Freedom of Information Act, 1976 PA442, and MCL 15.231 to 15.246.